 Ājīva is often translated as livelihood.

 And it certainly has to do with livelihood.
-In the texts particulars of ājīva very often includes jobs.
-But also found are things like: ‘With right doing, right ājīva; with wrong doing, wrong ājīva’.
-And so, a foolish person has despite their livelihood wrong ājīva (AN10.105).
+In the texts particulars of ājīva very often includes jobs, but also found are things like: ‘With right doing, right ājīva; with wrong doing, wrong ājīva’.
+Thus a foolish person has, in spite of their livelihood, the wrong ājīva.

-And it does connect: With right view, right attitude; with right attitude, right speech; with right speech, right doing; with right doing, right way of life.
+With right view, right attitude; with right attitude, right speech; with right speech, right doing; with right doing, right way of life.

 Ājīva [ā+jīva] way of life.